asfadmin/CIRRUS-DAAC/MIRROR.md

 Process for creating a private version of CIRRUS-DAAC, while maintaining the ability to pull changes from CIRRUS-DAAC.
 ## Prerequisites
 A new (private) repository to mirror CIRRUS-DAAC into.
+Instructions to do so are below:

+1. Navigate to github.com

+2. Click the new repository button.

+3. Name the repo and click `create repository`

 ## Mirroring a repo
 ```bash